Bhargava82/Senior-Travel-Covid-Care/README.md

 MIT License

-Copyright (c) [2020] [Senior Travel Covid Care Team: Justin Sykes, Beth Presten, Bhargava Patel, Josepth Strickland]
+Copyright (c) [2020] [Senior Travel Covid Care Team: Justin Sykes, Beth Presten, Bhargava Patel, Joseph Strickland]

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal